 Anyone with an interest in Model Aircraft building and flying will benefit from membership.
 Modeling is an excellent family activity and many new friendships are created through associations at the field and the events during the flying season.
 Many members travel together to fly-ins and contests around the country.
 You can download a Membership Application HERE.

 Flight training is free to members.
-Meetings are held the 3rd Monday of each month at 7:00 PM at the Crown Point Civic Center in Crown Point, Indiana.
+Meetings are held the 3rd Monday of each month at 7:00 PM at the Bulldog Park in Crown Point, Indiana.
 CLICK HERE for directions

 Each AMA member must sign a statement that they will abide by the AMA Safety Code.
 Each member is protected by $2.5 million dollar Commercial General Liability Accident / Medical insurance coverage.